wimpysworld/antsy-alien-attack-pico/README.md

 ## Risks 🚨

 - Time
-- pico-8 token limit
+- pico-8 token limit; *the struggle is real*
-- pico-8 performance budget
+- pico-8 performance budget; *turns out this is not such a big concern*
 - Flatpak and publishing in Flathub
 - Level "design"
 - Time
 - Juicy enough
-- pico-8 sprite bank size
+- pico-8 sprite bank size; *is plenty if your games doesn't use tiles*
 - Finding suitable sfx and gfx
 - pico-8 optimisations create ugly code 🍝
 - Time